-- actual and potential disputes, claims and legal proceedings; - investigations into past conduct, including actual and potential regulatory breaches, carried out by regulatory authorities; - internal investigations and reviews into past conduct, including actual and potential regulatory breaches, carried out by the Banking Group (sometimes with the assistance of external parties); and - contracts that involve giving contingent commitments such as warranties, indemnities or guarantees.
+- actual and potential disputes, claims and legal proceedings; - investigations into past conduct, including actual and potential regulatory breaches, carried out by regulatory authorities; - internal investigations and reviews into past conduct, including actual and potential regulatory breaches, carried out by or on behalf of the Banking Group; and - contracts that involve giving contingent commitments such as warranties, indemnities or guarantees.

-Overall, the number and scale of investigations, reviews and litigation involving banking institutions has increased significantly in recent years.
 The Banking Group has received information requests from its regulators as part of both industry and bank-specific reviews being undertaken, and the Banking Group has also initiated contact with its regulators on compliance-related matters.
-The scope of reviews, inquiries and investigations can be wide-ranging and can result in customer remediation programmes.
+The scope of reviews, inquiries and investigations can be wide-ranging and can result in enforcement proceedings, fines and other financial penalties, as well as customer remediation programmes.